 Once you’ve taken these steps, and before you set up an auditing schedule, you’ll want to:

-So, as we’ve explained, you can’t just rely on traditional auditing methods.
+So, as we’ve explained, you can’t just rely on traditional vendor security auditing methods.
 These methods, while very important in the security assessment process, won’t tell you what goes on during the days that you aren’t performing an audit.
 But if you supplement this program with continuous cyber security monitoring in real-time, you’ll be far more prepared for any potential problems.